django/deps/accepted/0010-new-governance.rst

 How Django is released
 ----------------------

+As per `DEP 4`_, Django has a fixed time-based release schedule, with major releases every eight months — Apr - Dec - Aug, and back to Apr over a 24 month period.

+Final releases are made early in the first week of the month.
+Major releases have a pre-release phase, which has one alpha release, one beta, and one release candidate.

+* The release candidate comes two weeks before the final release.

+* The beta comes one month before the release candidate.

+* The alpha comes one month before the beta.

+The exact day is left to the Releaser's discretion.

-No later than one week after the release of each Feature Release of Django, the Technical Board SHALL determine and publish a schedule for the following Feature Release.
-Bugfix Releases for each supported Feature Release SHALL be scheduled to occur on a monthly basis.
+No later than one week after the release of each Feature Release of Django, the Release acting as release manager for the following Feature Release SHALL determine and publish a schedule for the following Feature Release.

+As per `DEP 4`_, Bugfix and Security Releases for each supported Feature Release SHALL be scheduled to occur on a monthly basis, where there are changes to be released.

-Releases of Django will occur as follows:
+Releases of Django will then occur following the determined schedule, unless delayed by release blockers, as per the provisions of `DEP 4`_.

+The following additional points apply:

 1. When the scheduled date of a Feature Release, of an alpha/beta/candidate package for a Feature Release, or of a Bugfix Release is less than one week away, the Technical Board MAY, by vote, request that the Releasers not issue the release on the scheduled date.
-In the event that the Technical Board does make such a request, the Releasers MUST NOT issue the release until such time as they receive an update from the Technical Board granting permission for the release.
 If the Technical Board requests that a release not be issued, they SHALL provide public notice, on the django-developers mailing list or the Django Forum, of their reasoning, and SHALL provide timely updates regarding the status of